kevinz1194/Heart-Continuous-Score/README.md

 Updated 7/13/2023: Colors changed, confidence intervals added.

-Updated 8/11/2023: Models add NT-proBNP, new French-CRS score.
+Updated 8/11/2023: Models add NT-proBNP, new French-CRS score added.

 Updated 8/18/2023: Sensitivity analysis using MCS without balloon pump added.
 Model changed to drop hemodynamics.

 Updated 8/22/2023: Make additional predictions on model with hemodynamics.

-Updated 10/7/2023: AUC, in addition to AIC, is used for model selection.
+Updated 10/8/2023: AUC, in addition to AIC, is used for model selection.
+An additional set of models without BNP is added.
 Gender and race disparities are examined as a sensitivity analysis.

 ### 5. results_unblocked.Rmd